-- Illustrate how ophthalmologists help protect patients' valuable eyesight and ophthalmology is fulling to them, personally.
+- Illustrate how ophthalmologists help protect patients' valuable eyesight and how practicing ophthalmology is fulling to you personally

-- Communicate by phone, email or in-person with your student three to four times each year, and more frequently when needed.
+- Communicate by phone, video chat, email or in person with your student three to four times each year, and more frequently when needed

-The MOM program, through a competitive application process, introduces medical and undergraduate college students to ophthalmology and guides them on their educational path.
-The goal of the program is to help students who are underrepresented minorities in ophthalmology become competitive ophthalmology residency applicants.
+Through a competitive application process, the program introduces medical students to ophthalmology and guides them on their educational path.
+The goal of the program is to help underrepresented in medicine (URiM) students become competitive ophthalmology residency applicants.
 As a speaker, we ask that you:

-- Learn about the MOM program so that they are comfortable speaking about it and answering questions.
+- Learn about the Minority Ophthalmology Mentoring program so that you are comfortable speaking about it and answering questions